TechForPalestine/palestine-datasets/site/src/components/StoriesInData/README.md

 generator unions the ten batch indices into the sampled index set before picking every column — a few extra points shared by the whole file, in exchange for the jump always being representable.

+### `batch-stack`: reading the list as ten cohorts instead of one total

+"Who each new list names" cuts `killed-in-gaza-v3.min.json` by its `update` column into the ten republish batches, and draws each batch's age/sex composition as one percent-stacked column.

+Four choices carry the honesty of this chart, and each has a cheaper alternative that would have been wrong:

+- **Per-batch, not cumulative.** A column counts only the records that batch *added*.
+The running list is dominated by its early mass, so a cumulative cut damps every later shift toward invisibility — girls go 18.1% → 13.3% cumulatively but 18.1% → 8.2% per batch, and the second is the real movement. `update` is assigned once, on the batch where a ministry ID first appears, and never reassigned (`gatherIds` in `scripts/data/v3/killed-in-gaza.ts` guards on `!identifierUpdateIndex.has`), so the ten cohorts are genuinely disjoint and sum to the whole list.
+That makes the breakdown donut exactly these ten columns added together.
+- **Columns, not an area; ordinal x, not dates.** Batches land at irregular coverage dates and nothing was measured between any two of them.
+An area across those gaps would draw a gradual demographic drift no one observed, and date-spacing would imply a continuous axis the data doesn't sit on — the same reasoning that makes `identified_cum` a step line rather than a slope.
+Columns claim this batch, this mix, and nothing about the space between.
+- **Percent, not absolute.** Batches range from 1,765 records to 18,408.
+On absolute columns the eye compares batch *size*, which is an artifact of release cadence and identification backlog rather than of who was killed.
+- **The same six groups as the donut, in the same colors.** Child under 18, senior 65+ across both sexes, `no_age` for an unrecorded age — the cutoffs are copied from `genderAge` in `scripts/data/v3/summary.ts` rather than re-chosen, so a column and a donut slice partition the same people the same way. `no_age` is currently 0 in every batch and is still emitted, so the generator can assert that the groups sum to each batch's own `records` (it throws if they don't); the modal legend omits a group that's zero at both ends rather than printing "0% → 0%".

+**What the chart cannot say.** A batch is an *identification* cohort, not a death cohort.
+The records carry `age`, `dob` and `sex` but no date of death, so a column is who was newly named in that release — heavily but not exclusively people who died within its coverage window.
+Two compilation changes also sit underneath the trend and can't be separated from it: from batch 2 the ministry accepted family submissions alongside hospital records, and from batch 6 the list has reached us via Iraq Body Count rather than directly.
+The story's caption states all three limits; they are the reason its copy claims a fact about the list rather than a fact about the war.

+The generator's aggregate output is checkable against the project's own published change summaries — summing all ten columns gives 49.5% men, 17.6% boys, 16.1% women, 12.1% girls, 4.7% elders, which is the table in `site/updates/2026-07-27-killed-list-update.md` exactly.

 ### The pyramid shares one scale across the centerline